Wool Processing Plant

 During 2023 the MDPA connected with The Stable, a highly experienced consulting company operating out of Dubbo and Sydney.
 Through the work done by the team at The Stable, the wool processing concept matured significantly into what we are calling a wool and transport precinct.
 This precinct could include not only a wool processing plant (as per our original concept) but also a wool storage facility and a heavy vehicle servicing hub.

 Given the broadening of the project scope, it is important to revisit the feasibility and community acceptance of the project.
-For this reason the MDPA will hold an information session so the people in the district can understand the change in the scope of the project and to have their say on whether the larger concept is something we want to pursue as a community.
+For this reason the MDPA held an information session so the people in the district can understand the change in the scope of the project and to have their say on whether the larger concept is something we want to pursue as a community.

 To December 2022